-Sexual propagation is so termed “sexual” because the union of the male and female sexual gametes (the process is called fertilization) is a requisite in the production of the seed or in the development of a new plant from a spore.
+The descriptive word “sexual” is attached to this type of propagation because the union of the male and female sexual gametes (the process is called fertilization) is a requisite in the production of the seed or in the development of a new plant from a spore.
 The certainty of sex in plants was established by Camerarius in 1694 (Poehlman, 1977).

-Compared to vegetative or asexual methods, seed propagation has the advantage of massive production of seedlings and rootstocks.
+Compared to vegetative or asexual methods, sexual propagation with the use of seed has the advantage of massive production of seedlings and rootstocks.
 However, the seedlings may not be true-to-type because both the maternal and paternal factors contribute, through the process of fertilization, to the genotype of the embryo in the resulting seed.
 It is the embryo which gives rise to a new plant.
 This is similar to humans in which the offspring (child) exhibits physical traits which are variants of either parent.

 The methods employed in sexual propagation using seeds are simple, but a nurseryman needs to be familiar with the characteristics of different seeds.
 S/He ought to know also seed dormancy and the different methods of seed pretreatment to break dormancy or to hasten seed germination.
 Another important consideration is seed longevity which affects viability.